BZKrisztian/Vizsgaremek_Frontend/src/documents/Milestones.md

 	- ensure no business logic remains on frontend

 PRIMARY:
+	- Full responsivity!
+	- Mobile app/port??
-	- Switch from http to https for apiUrl
+	- Switch from http to https?
 	- {ADMIN RELATED} :
 		- Admin Login:
-			- Setup/process == create admins manually on backend(?)
+			- Setup/process == create admins manually on backend?(where else to define, sql dump, environment on backend?)
-			- Login procedure == recognition of admin upon login ( check email AND password from backend )
 		- Admin side :
-			|-> Read/Delete of: users
-				- EXCLUDE admin users so they cannot delete each other
-			|-> CRUD of : daily motivationals to be posted for users at Homepage (+ notices later on(eg.:server maintenance))
+			|-> CRUD of : daily motivationals to be posted for users at Homepage (+CRUD of separate notices later on(eg.:server maintenance))
-				- Timers for automatic deletion of motivationals/notices(?)
+				- Timers for automatic deletion of motivationals/notices?
-	- Hungarian language support ( finish making the files )
+				- ability for user to X out the motivational/notice so they do not see it( resets on logout, upon login it shows again )
+	- notification
 		- notification to email upon registering
 			- check if email is valid
 				- CHECKS:
 					- does it exist as an email
 						- IF YES = CHECK if it exists already within database
 							- IF YES = deny registration and inform user that the email is already in use and to try a different one
 						- IF NO = deny registration? // OR dont bother, since there's no need for confirmation of registration
 					- is it already used within our database?
 						- IF YES = deny registration and inform user that the email is already in use and to try a different one
 					- send registration confirmation to email??
 	- ensure due date is implemented properly
 		- check if backend saves it
 		- send 'notification' from backend to frontend if the due date is today
 			- make pipe to overwrite every other pipe's sorting and place due date pipe's tasks to front
+	- Better registration requirement of password ( minlength, unique characters )
+	- Better pop-up messages for errors during registration and login

 SECONDARY:
 	- user account update: